afpraher/CelebrityResemblanceMachine/README.md

 You will also need the Visual Studio Build Tools.
 Make sure to install "Visual C++ Tools for Cmake" under the "Compilers, build tools and runtimes" section, in the Individual Components Tab.
-You can find the install here [visualstudio.microsoft.com](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)
+You can find the installer here [visualstudio.microsoft.com](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)